paramraghavan/cookbook/aroma-therapy/readme.md

 # Aroma Therapy and Essential oil
 - Sandalwood for mediation
-- sweek basil oil for exam preparation, concentration for studies
+- sweet basil oil for exam preparation, concentration for studies
 - Lavendar - destresser, helps you sleep in the evening

 # Make you own diffuser using baking soda